RaftLib/RaftLib/index.md

   journal = {International Journal of High Performance Computing Applications}
 }
 ```

-### Genealogy
-There have been several dozen streaming languages.
-Most notable of which is probably StreaMIT.
-I've worked on the Auto-Pipe streaming runtime system (both versions 1 and 2) developed at Washington University.
-This particular streaming library was developed as a faster way to get started with stream processing by enabling users to stick to a language with which they are already familiar (C++).

 ### Issues
 Issues can be opened by filing a report on our [issues page](https://github.com/jonathan-beard/RaftLib/issues)